otaaviostein/portfolio_repos/README.md

 # portfolio_repos
-ReactJS application built as a challenge for GoStack Bootcamp
+NodeJS application built as a challenge for GoStack Bootcamp

 1. Clone the repository
 2. yarn to install / yarn run to start